Delhi Belly (film)

 Delhi Belly is a 2011 Indian action comedy film written by Akshat Verma and directed by Abhinay Deo.
 It stars Imran Khan, Kunaal Roy Kapur, Vir Das, Poorna Jagannathan and Shenaz Treasurywala.
-It is a Hinglish-language film, with seventy percent of the dialogue in English and thirty percent in Hindi.
+It is a Hinglish-language film, with 70% of the dialogue in English and 30% of the dialogue in Hindi.
 The film is produced by Aamir Khan Productions and UTV Motion Pictures.
 The theatrical trailer of the film premiered with Aamir Khan's Dhobi Ghat on 21 January 2011 while the film was released on 1 July 2011, along with a Hindi dubbed version.
-The film was given an 'A' certificate for its profanity, intense violence and sexual content.
+The film was given an 'A' certificate for its profanity, some violence and sexual content and is often dubbed as a modern cult classic.
 The film was remade in Tamil as Settai.

 Plot

-The story revolves around three roommates, journalist Tashi, photographer Nitin Berry and cartoonist Arup, leading an unkempt and debt-ridden life in a shady apartment in Delhi.
-Tashi's ditzy fiancée, Sonia, is an air hostess who agrees to deliver a package for Vladimir Dragunsky to Somayajulu, without realizing its contents or that Somayajulu is a gangster.
+The story revolves 3 roommates, journalist Tashi Lhatoo, photographer Nitin Berry and cartoonist Arup Rather, leading an unkempt and debt-ridden life in a shady apartment in Delhi.
+Tashi's ditzy fiancée, Sonia, is an air hostess who agrees to deliver a package for Vladimir Dragunsky to Somayajulu, without realizing its contents or that Somayajulu is a crime boss.
 Sonia asks Tashi to deliver the package.
-Tashi, in turn, asks Nitin to do so.
-But Nitin is unable to do so as he is suffering from diarrhea.
+Tashi, in turn, asks Nitin to do so which he reluctantly agrees.
+Meanwhile, Nitin has a street food snack, and he photographs his landlord Manish with a prostitute.
+Nitin starts suffering from diarrhoea on the way as a result of the dirty street food which he ate and is unable to deliver the package.
+He sends an envelope with the photographs to his landlord to blackmail him.
 Nitin hands Sonia's package to Arup for delivery to Somayajulu, along with a package containing his stool sample for delivery to Nitin's doctor.
-Arup mixes up the two bags.
-Somayajulu, furious, tortures Vladimir to find his package.
+Arup accidentally mixes up the two bags.
+Somayajulu, furious, tortures Vladimir in his hotel room to find his package.

-Meanwhile, Nitin photographs his landlord Manish with a prostitute.
-He sends an envelope with the photographs to his landlord to blackmail him.
-Tashi is with Sonia, when his colleague Menaka calls him on the pretext of work.
-When he reaches the place he realizes that it is just a party and Menaka called him just to have fun.
+Tashi is in bed with Sonia when his colleague Menaka calls him on the pretext of work.
+When he reaches the place, he realizes that it is just a party, and Menaka called him just to have fun.
 Menaka's ex-husband Rajeev sees them together and punches Tashi in the eye in a fit of jealousy.
 Tashi retaliates and knocks Rajeev out.
-As Tashi and Menaka leave they are chased by a furious Rajeev and his friends who shoot at them.
+As Tashi and Menaka leave, they are chased by a furious Rajeev who tries to shoot at them.
 The duo barely manages to escape.

-Vladimir informs Somayajulu that the mix-up must have been caused by Sonia as she didn't know what she was carrying in the package.
-Somayajulu calls Sonia, informs her about the mix-up and asks her to give him the address of the person who had delivered the package.
-When Tashi arrives into his apartment, he walks into Somayajulu who has Arup standing on a stool with a noose around his neck.
-On hard interrogation, Somayajulu discovers the mix-up and realizes that the package must be with Nitin's doctor.
+Vladimir informs Somayajulu that the mix-up must have been caused by Sonia, as she didn't know what she was carrying in the package.
+Somayajulu calls Sonia, informs her about the mix-up, and asks her to give him the address of the person who had delivered the package.
+When Tashi arrives in his apartment, he walks into Somayajulu, who has Arup standing on a stool with a noose around his neck.
+On hard interrogation, Somayajulu discovers the mix-up and realizes that the package must be in Nitin's doctor's clinic.